German FDI in ASEAN Part III: Malaysia and Myanmar

 This further connects Myanmar with Thailand and Cambodia and opens up vast possibilities for manufacturers to establish supply firms in Myanmar that produces products for factories in Thailand.

-Myanmar opens up vast opportunities but at the same time holds a lot of risks as well.First, the number of skilled workers is low and does not allow complex manufacturing activities in the country.
-The government recently opened up the local education market especially for foreign education provider.
+Myanmar opens up vast opportunities but at the same time holds a lot of risks as well.foreign education provider.

 The major influence of China that represents the grand majority of all FDI could also display a potential risk factor.
 China’s control of the infrastructure projects especially in the north could also have adverse effects.